pdfix/pdfix_sdk_builds/pdf_action.md

 `set_alt`

-Set alternative description to the tag.
-These text alternatives are crucial for accessibility, as they enable users with vision disabilities to understand the content
+Set an alternative description for the tag.
+These text alternatives are crucial for accessibility, helping users with vision impairments understand the content

 #### params:

-- `tag_names` (tag) __Tags__ - Define the tags types using a regular expression format (https://regex101.com/) or define by the template tag_update
+- `tag_names` (tag) __Tags__ - Specify the tags using a regular expression format or define them by template tag_update

 - `alt_type` (int) __Alternative Description__ - Define a source for detecting the alternative text

   - __0__  - Define the Custom Alternative text
   - __1__  - Use the first Description Tag above
   - __2__  - Use the first Description Tag below
   - __3__  - Use the first Description Tag from children
   - __4__  - Use the associated tag content.
 If there is an Annotation among the children, its Contents key is used

-- `custom_text` (string) __Custom Alternative__ - Enter custom text to serve as an alternative description
+- `custom_text` (string) __Custom Alternative__ - Enter custom text for the alternative description

-- `description_tag` (string) __Description Tag__ - Define the tags which content is used for alternative description
+- `description_tag` (string) __Description Tag__ - Define tags whose content is used for the alternative description

 - `overwrite` (bool) __Overwrite__ - Replace the alternative description if it already exists